 The SCSP will review progress and assess strengths and areas for development in the local safeguarding system.
 This analysis will inform the priority outcomes as set out in the Vision 2030, Children and Young People Plan and the Sandwell Improvement Plan.
-The Partnership will contribute to an annual report on progress on delivering on the related plans which will be published on the SCSP website.
-The SCSP meetings will be informed by the reflections and improvements identified by the 4 sub-groups within its infrastructure that are tasked to deliver on the scope of the SCSP function, namely the:
+The Partnership will contribute to an annual report on

 - 1. Quality of Practice Performance & Assurance Group

 - 2. Learning Development & Training Group

-- 3. Serious Incidents Review Group
+- 3. Learning from Practice Reviews Group

+- 4. Child Exploitation Board

+- 5. Tackling Neglect Group

-- 4. Child Death Overview Panel
+- 6. Black Country Child Death Overview Panel